moq-wg/moq-transport/draft-lcurley-moq-transport.md

 TODO: register the URI scheme and the ALPN

-TODO: the MoQTransport spec should establish the IANA registration table for MoQtransport Streaming Formats.
-Each MoQTransport streaming format can then register its type in that table.
-The MoQT Streaming Format type MUST be carried as the leading varint in catalog track objects.
+TODO: the MOQT spec should establish the IANA registration table for MOQT Streaming Formats.
+Each MOQT streaming format can then register its type in that table.
+The MOQT Streaming Format type MUST be carried as the leading varint in catalog track objects.